zachbutton/crystalize.js/README.md

 ## Pointers (undo/redo)

-Crystalizer's keep an internal pointer to the L'th most recent shard that we are currently interested in. `L` is the amount of shards _left_ inside the crystalizer, and not counted when calling `take()`.
+Crystalizer's keep an internal pointer to the L'th most recent shard that we are currently interested in. `L` is the number of shards _left_ inside the crystalizer, and not counted when calling `take()`.

 Ordinarily, the pointer is at `0`.
 To move it to the next most recent shard, we'd set it to `1`.
 Third most recent, `2`, and so on.

 The simplest way to do this is with the `.leave(L)` method, which we'll look at first.
-If we know a specific shard which we are interested in, we can do that via the `.focus` method, which we'll look at a little later.
+If we know a specific shard that we are interested in, we can do that via the `.focus` method, which we'll look at a little later.

 #### .leave()